zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Oliver’s dilemma was deciding if he should tell his  client that he wasn’t going to make the deadline – that he was going to in fact mi ss the deadline – or just wait until the deadline had passed, meaning after the de adline.
 Alena answers, “For what it’s worth, I think you did the right thing.”
 The expression “For what it’s worth” (worth) is used when we’re giving someone in formation that we hope will be helpful but often it isn’t, or perhaps you’re ju st unsure if it will be helpful or not.
 Alena says that she thinks Oliver did the right thi ng.

 She says, “It gives her advance notice in case it a ffects other parts of her project.”
 “Notice” (notice) is information you give  someone about some situation.
 “Advance notice” would be information before the ev ent occurs.
 If you are going to leave at five o’clock this afternoon, you may say to your boss, “I want to give you advance notice that I’m leaving at five o’clock  today instead of my normal time at six o’clock.”
-If you wait until five o’cloc k to tell your boss, you are not giving advance notice, and your boss might not be v ery happy with you.
+If you wait until five o’cloc k to tell your boss, you are not giving advance notice, and your boss might not be very happy with you.

 Oliver says, “That’s what I thought, too.”
 In other  words, yes – it was good to give her advance notice.
 “I also offered to make up for any inconvenience the delay would cause.”
 “To make up for” something is a very useful phrasal verb in English.
 It means to do something that corrects a p roblem or a mistake that you have made.
 It may also be used as a way of apologiz ing for a mistake that you made.

-Let’s say you were supposed to take your wife out t o dinner tonight, and you can’t because you have to work late at the office.
+Let’s say you were supposed to take your wife out to dinner tonight, and you can’t because you have to work late at the office.
 You may call your wife and say, “I’m sorry, I can’t go to dinner tonight, but I wil l make up for it by taking you to a movie tomorrow night.”
 I’m not sure if your wife wi ll agree that taking her to a movie makes up for going out to dinner, but that co uld be a way to use that expression.
-Oliver says he offered to make up for t he “inconvenience the delay (delay) would cause.”
+Oliver says he offered to make up for the “inconvenience the delay (delay) would cause.”
 A “delay” is when something h appens later than it should, later than it was scheduled to happen.

 Alena says, “Did she take you up on it?”
 “To take s omeone up on” something is another very useful phrase.
 It means to accept anot her person’s offer to do something.
 If someone says, “If you need a ride to the airport tomorrow, just let me know,” you could call the person later and say, “I’d like to take you up on your offer to take me to the airport.”
 In other words, y ou’re agreeing to let that person help you.
 Alena asks if Oliver’s client took him up  on his offer to make up for the

 inconvenience.
 Oliver says, “No, she said that givi ng me a three-day extension wouldn’t set her back.”

 An “extension” (extension) here means additional ti me to complete a task.
 If you are late on a project you are supposed to be comple ting, you might go to your boss and say, “I need an extension” – I need more t ime.
-Oliver’s client tells him that giving him a three-day extension would not “se t her back.”
+Oliver’s client tells him that giving him a three-day extension would not “se ther back.”
 “To set (set) someone back” means to create a delay for someone e lse, to make someone else be behind schedule.
 You could also say, “This problem set us back” or “set me back.”
 It caused me to no longer be able to meet  the deadlines I was hoping to meet.

 Oliver’s client told him, however, that if this del ay “dragged on” for longer than three days, “it would put her in an awkward spot.”
 “To drag (drag) on” is a phrasal verb meaning to last for a longer time than anticip ated – to go at a very slow pace, a very slow speed.
 If the delay dragged on for longer than three days, Oliver’s client said it would put her in an “awkwar d (awkward) spot (spot).”
 A “spot” here means a situation.
 An “awkward spot” wo uld be a difficult or uncomfortable situation.